anirudhb123/Online-Auction-Optimization/README.md

 ### Parameters

-We've preset parameters for each algorithm (lines 80-85 in the myopic algorithm and 121-126 in the non-myopic algorithm) but these can be modified as necessary.
+We've preset parameters for each algorithm (lines 142-148 in the myopic algorithm and 121-126 in the non-myopic algorithm) but these can be modified as necessary.

 ## Output

 Simulation results will be output as console messages, detailing metrics such as:

+- Achieved Liquid Welfare
-- Total Liquid Welfare
+- Offline Optimal Liquid Welfare
-- Remaining Budgets
 - CTR Estimates
+- Revenue Regret
+- Theoretical Revenue Bound

 You can also visualize additional results using the provided plots.